hbctraining/Intro-to-shell-fasrc-flipped/lessons/01_the_filesystem.md

 The above image reflects the many computers that make up a **"cluster"** of computers.
 Each individual computer in the cluster is usually a lot more powerful than any laptop or desktop computer we are used to working with, and is referred to as a **"node"** (instead of computer).
 Each node has a designated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**

 The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
-This ensures that you don't have to worry about which node is working on your analysis. ***We will be going into more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.***
+This ensures that you don't have to worry about which node is working on your analysis. ***We will be going into more depth about the cluster architecture, storage systems and best practices at the end of this workshop.***

-### Logging in to O2
+### Logging in to the FASRC cluster

-#### O2 accounts
+#### FASRC accounts

-For this workshop we will be using training accounts to log in.
-These have been created for us by the [HMS Research Computing](https://rc.hms.harvard.edu/) (HMS-RC) team, they are the folks that manage the O2 cluster.
-We will be providing each of you with your own *training* account associated with a password for the duration of this workshop.
+For this workshop we will be using your FASRC cluster account to log in.
+If you do not already have a cluster account, you can [request one here](https://portal.rc.fas.harvard.edu/request/account/new).

-> If you are interested in getting your own personal account on O2, please follow the instructions [provided here](https://wiki.rc.hms.harvard.edu/display/O2/Frequently+Asked+Questions+and+Answers#FrequentlyAskedQuestionsandAnswers-Accountsandloggingin) after this workshop.
+> Without an existing cluster account, this workshop will provide limited value, and accounts can take some time to activate since they require approval from your PI.
+For this reason, we recommend having an account prior to attending this workshop.

 #### Tool(s) to access remote computers/clusters

 **With Mac OS**

 Macs have a utility application called "**Terminal**" for performing tasks on the command line (shell), both locally and on remote machines.
-We will be using it to log into O2.
+We will be using it to log into the FASRC cluster.

 Please find and open the Terminal utility on your computers using the *Spotlight Search* at the top right hand corner of your screen.